Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 Water – must be fresh and clean (goats are picky about anything floating in their water)Goats are ruminants - they have a special stomach called a rumen on the left (remember as Left Lunch -rumen movement, Right Rugrats-babies can be felt on the right).

 Health/illness– your vet is your #1 support, there are also many informational books and groups online.
 Consider asking the breeder you purchased from to be your mentor.
 Some goat illness to research: fever, pneumonia, infection, cough/colds, diarrhea/scours,pinkeye, soremouth/orf, bloat, enterotoxemia, polio, listerosis, coccidiosis.
 Grinding teeth can mean pain.
-(There are others of course, but these are more common than some of the others)
+(There are others of course, but these are more common than some of the others).

 Disease- Some diseases people blood test for,most commonly: CL, CAE, Johnes, brucellosis.
+We send blood samples to WADDL.

 Temperature is normally 101.5-104.5.
 Own a thermometer – illness can often be visably seen by the goat ‘acting off’, tail tucked or body hunched.
 A temperature can mean infection or pneumonia requiring medication(vet care).
 Contact your vet immediatly for fever.

 Issues for does can include mastitis, pregnancy toxemia/ketosis, cyctic ovaries- to name a few.
+Can give birth past 10years old (some 12-15 not unheard of), as long as in good condition.

 Issues for bucks can include UC Urinary Calculi (urinary stones).
 The stones block and lead to a painful death, see vet immediately.
 Limit chances of UC by NOT feeding any goat feed, all stock or any other grain type food.
 Also clean drinking water will promote drinking, in the winter warm water will encourage drinking to help prevent stones.